-The recommended dose of COSELA is 240 mg/m per dose.
-Administer as a 30-minute intravenous infusion completed within 4 hours prior to the start of chemotherapy on each day chemotherapy is administered.
+The recommended dose of COSELA is 240 mg/m^2 per dose.
+Administer as a 30-minute intravenous infusion completed no more than 4 hours prior to the start of chemotherapy on each day chemotherapy is administered.

 The interval between doses of COSELA on sequential days should not be greater than 28 hours.